AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-overview.md

 ---
 description: Image catalogs are used to provide information about images and supporting data (such as fonts and ICC profiles) to the server.
-seo-description: Image catalogs are used to provide information about images and supporting data (such as fonts and ICC profiles) to the server.
-seo-title: Overview
 solution: Experience Manager
 title: Overview
-uuid: e8c0401b-9161-4624-babb-6c7afb443e65
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---